Zequez/logseq-vault/pages/Map of How to Consciously Feel.md

-- Thirty-minutes partner exercise to be done
+- Thirty-minutes partner exercise to be done once or twice per week.
+It's a simple, safe and effective way to learn how to consciously feel.
+- It's a partner exercise, not to be done alone.
+It